- Team: Tech

 We are aware that we are asking a lot of you.
 You likely already have a job and/or other occupations.
 If you are willing to take time out of your busy day to write to us, we genuinely appreciate it.
 The ball is in your court.
 We hope to hear from you.

 Here’s what you can expect if your initial application is successful:

 - A phone interview with our recruitment team (30 minutes);

-- A set of questions to be answered in writing via email (approximately two hours of work);
+- A case study to be answered in writing via email (approximately two hours of work);

 - A series of video-conference interviews with members of several different teams (4 hours).